 - Summary Report due: September 15

-- ICfL Support: In addition to $500 to fund your Summer STEM programs, we will also send each participating library STEM books and a few STEM-related supplies to get you started (that may or may not be left over from previous programs)
+- ICfL Support: In addition to $500 to fund your Summer STEM programs, we will also send each participating library STEM books.

 - STEM Outreach Activities Toolkit